Or, the Grand Finale.

 Madame Lin also know something about the Cult of the Bloated Woman, and reveals that it performs its rites on Gray Dragon Island–both the island and the Dark Mistress belong to the missing Sir Aubrey Penhew.

-After some further adventures involving Jack and the item he stolen from Madame Lin, a hurried translation, and another seance to consult with Victoria’s late sister Tennessee, the younger members of the party sneak aboard the Dark Mistress with plans to interrupt the cult’s ceremonies that night.
+After some further adventures involving Jack and the item he stole from Madame Lin, a hurried translation, and another seance to consult with Victoria’s late sister Tennessee, the younger members of the party sneak aboard the Dark Mistress with plans to interrupt the cult’s ceremonies that night.
 The older members aren’t up to what Victoria calls “usefulness on commando raids” and return to Madame Lin’s to see about getting Penny safely back.

 Zeke has a last piece of advice for Hazel as they board the ship with their comrades: